wp-media/wp-rocket-helpers/preload/wp-rocket-preload-customize-sitemaps/README.md

  **2) Preload ADDITIONAL sitemap(s)**

- Used this to ensure specific sitemaps are *included* in *ADDITION* to the compatible sitemaps
+ Use this to ensure specific sitemaps are *included* in *ADDITION* to the compatible sitemaps

 📝  You will need to do the following edits: